CACHE Challenges

 The CACHE (Critical Assessment of Computation Hit-finding Experiments) Challenges offer an open competition platform to help accelerate one of the early stages of drug discovery.
 Researchers from academia, industry, and nonprofits are invited to deploy their best computational methods to predict molecules that will bind to a predefined target linked to a specific disease, a critical step in the drug discovery pipeline known as hit-finding.
 Their predictions are evaluated and benchmarked in a state-of-the-art laboratory, by our partners at the Structural Genomics Consortium (SGC).
 All the benchmarked results are shared openly and publicly with the world, and all chemical structures are made available without patent to all.

 In 2024, Conscience became the steward for the CACHE Challenges, which were originally launched by the SGC.
 We hope to use CACHE to drive forward our mission of addressing market failure in the current drug discovery system.
 The first CACHE challenges have already identified new hits in underexplored areas and highlighted the potential of AI to be an effective tool in this area.
-In the long run, CACHE sets the stage for an AI breakthrough that would lower the costs to develop drugs.
+In the long run, CACHE sets the stage for an AI breakthrough that would lower the cost of developing drugs.
 Lower development costs lead to fewer areas of market failure, and fewer people left behind.

 CACHE is becoming the international reference for computational hit-finding